 I need you to teach me to trust my innate fullness and hunger cues, so I can stop when I am satisfied because you won’t always be there to control how much I eat.
 And because I get so scared I won’t get enough of what I do like, I often overeat when you aren’t looking.

-I need you to model the exercise you enjoy, just because it feels incredible to move and be strong, and not because it burns calorie.
+I need you to model the exercise you enjoy, just because it feels incredible to move and be strong, not because it burns calories of yesterday’s cheesecake.

 Because if you don’t teach me these things, everything you fear will come true.